godotengine/godot-docs/classes/class_viewport.rst

 **Inherits:** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

+**Inherited By:** :ref:`SubViewport<class_SubViewport>`, :ref:`Window<class_Window>`

 Creates a sub-view into the screen.

 Description
 -----------

 A Viewport creates a different view into the screen, or a sub-view inside another viewport.
-Children 2D Nodes will display on it, and children Camera 3D nodes will render on it too.
+Children 2D Nodes will display on it, and children Camera3D 3D nodes will render on it too.

 Optionally, a viewport can have its own 2D or 3D world, so they don't share what they draw with other viewports.

-If a viewport is a child of a :ref:`ViewportContainer<class_ViewportContainer>`, it will automatically take up its size, otherwise it must be set manually.
+If a viewport is a child of a :ref:`SubViewportContainer<class_SubViewportContainer>`, it will automatically take up its size, otherwise it must be set manually.

 Viewports can also choose to be audio listeners, so they generate positional audio depending on a 2D or 3D camera child of it.